 History of Landscaping- Role of Women in it

-The history of landscaping dates back centuries to ancient civilisation, where gardens and parks were predominantly designed for aesthetic, functional and as the symbol of beauty and power.
-Women have also played a crucial role in shaping the landscaping industry which is often overlooked.
+Landscaping dates back centuries to ancient civilizations, where gardens and parks were predominantly designed for aesthetics, function and as symbols of beauty and power.
+Women have also played a crucial role in shaping the landscaping industry, which is often overlooked.

-Remembering some significant contributions, in the 18th and 19th centuries, women like Gertrude Jekyll brought artistic sensibilities to garden design, especially the idea of blending horticulture with artistry.
+Remembering some significant contributions, in the 18th and 19th centuries, women like Gertrude Jekyll brought artistic sensibilities to garden design, especially blending horticulture with artistry.
 Her innovative approach laid the foundation for modern landscaping.

 During World War II, women demonstrated their capability and enthusiasm for the field by stepping into roles traditionally held by men and maintaining public parks and private gardens.
-During this time, their contributions were crucial to maintaining and expanding landscaping practices, demonstrating that women could succeed in this field.
+Their contributions were crucial to maintaining and expanding landscaping practices, demonstrating that women could succeed in this field.

-Historically, landscaping has been seen as a male-dominated field, with the physical demands and outdoor work environment often perceived as a deterrent for women.
-However, times are changing, and more women are recognizing the fulfilling and diverse opportunities that the landscaping industry offers.
+Historically, landscaping has been seen as male-dominated, with the physical demands and outdoor work environment often perceived as a deterrent for women.
+However, times are changing, and more women recognize the fulfilling and diverse opportunities the landscaping industry offers.

-Female landscaping and groundskeeping workers percentage rose to 10 percent in 2019.
-Although it dropped to 6.5 percent in a year due to COVID.
+The percentage of female landscaping and groundskeeping workers rose to 10 percent in 2019, although it dropped to 6.5 percent in a year due to COVID-19.
 Zippia’s data science team recently claimed that 10.3 percent of all landscapers are women at the moment.
-The numbers speak a ton about current condition which need a change for better for females.
+The numbers speak a ton about the current situation, which needs to change for the better for females.

 How Women are Changing the Landscape of Landscaping?

-Women have been taking on more and more leadership roles in the landscaping industry in recent years, bringing new ideas and perspectives to the table.
+In recent years, women have been taking on increasing leadership roles in the landscaping industry, bringing new ideas and perspectives.
 The number of women working in the landscaping industry has increased in the past few years, with women filling roles in each facet of the industry.

 Their involvement spans from hands-on gardening to executive positions in landscape architecture firms.
-From artistry and landscape design to software development and high-quality lawn care, women are carving out their niches in the green industry showing their expertise across a wide range of specialisations.
+From artistry and landscape design to software development and high-quality lawn care, women are carving out their niches in the green industry, showing their expertise across a wide range of specializations.

 Margie Grace, founder of Grace Design Associates, is known for sustainable and ecologically responsible designs that set new industry standards.

-Women are more focusing on driving diversity and inclusion within the field.
-There are organisations like Association of Professional Landscape Designers (APLD) and Women in Landscape Network (WILN), which provide platforms for women to share knowledge and support each other.
-Such initiatives have boosted the opportunities for women encouraging more to pursue their career in landscaping.
+Women are more focused on driving diversity and inclusion within the field.
+There are organizations like Association of Professional Landscape Designers (APLD) and Women in Landscape Network (WILN), which provide platforms for women to share knowledge and support each other.
+Such initiatives have boosted women’s opportunities, encouraging them to pursue their careers in landscaping.

 Women are also leading the way in integrating technology into landscaping.
 For example, Kate Orff, a landscape architect, uses data-driven designs to solve problems associated with the environment.
 Her work on projects like the Living Breakwaters in New York shows how innovative, ecologically focused designs can reduce the effects of climate change and make communities more resilient.

 Another significant shift is the rise of landscaping businesses owned by women.
-These businesses frequently place an emphasis on integrated strategies that prioritise community and the health of the environment.
-As mentors and educators, women in landscaping inspire the upcoming generation, ensuring that their influence continues to expand and shape the industry.
+These businesses frequently emphasize integrated strategies prioritizing community and environmental health.
+As mentors and educators, women in landscaping inspire the upcoming generation, ensuring their influence continues expanding and shaping the industry.

 Prominent Women Figures in Landscaping